-The paved Gitchi Gami State Trail is a work-in-progress, but one that will eventually let you hop on your bike and cover 86 miles of shoreline from Twin Harbors all the way to Grand Marais.
-The famous Split Rock Lighthouse, built in 1909 after several tragic shipwrecks occurred near the rocky shoreline, is one of the most photographed lighthouse in the United States.
+The paved Gitchi Gami State Trail is a work in progress, but one that will eventually let you hop on your bike and cover 86 miles of shoreline from Twin Harbors all the way to Grand Marais.
+The famous Split Rock Lighthouse, built in 1909 after several tragic shipwrecks occurred near the rocky shoreline, is one of the most photographed lighthouses in the United States.

 What we love about Split Rock Lighthouse State Park: Camping is available year-round!

 Something to consider: There are no restaurants, gas stations, or stores nearby, so make sure you come prepared.